CK Travels

 Grosvenor Gardens near Victoria Station, London

-Although Grosvenor Gardens park can be a little sketchy at night (heavy on the drinking and drugs), during the day, they sometimes have temporary art exhibitions or sculptures on display.
+Although Grosvenor Gardens park can be a little sketchy at night, during the day, they sometimes have temporary art exhibitions or sculptures on display.

 Also check out the rather impressive statue of Ferninand Foch on horseback and the strangely sublime shell grottos.